SURFscz/SRAM-deploy/README.md

     172.20.1.25 client.vm.scz-vm.net
     ```
 - set up the VMs and start the deploy:
+    - docker (recommended): `./start-vm --provider docker`
-    - libvirt: `vagrant up --provider libvirt; ./start-vm`
+    - libvirt: `./start-vm --provider libvirt`
-    - virtualbox: `vagrant up --provider virtualbox; ./start-vm`
+    - virtualbox: `./start-vm --provider virtualbox`

-    This will boot 6 VMs (each of which requires 786MB of memory) and run ansible to deploy SCZ to these 6 hosts.
+    This will boot 6 containers/VMs and run ansible to deploy SCZ to these 6 hosts.

 - when the deploy finishes, you should be able to browse to
   <https://comanage.scz-vm.net> and login using the default platform admin